harisont/covid-19/words/words.md

 <!--**NOTE: The simulations that inform policy are way, *way* more sophisticated than this!** But the SIR Model can still explain the same general findings, even if missing the nuances.-->

-**NOTA: le simulazioni usate per guidare le decisioni politiche sono molto, *molto* più sofisticati di questa!** Ma il modello SIR è lo stesso adatto a spiegare i principi generali, anche se si perde le sfumature.
+**NOTA: le simulazioni usate per guidare le decisioni politiche sono molto, *molto* più sofisticate di questa!** Ma il modello SIR è comunque adatto a spiegare i principi generali, anche fa perdere le sfumature.

 <!---Actually, let's add one more nuance: before an <icon s></icon> becomes an <span class="nowrap"><icon i></icon>,</span> they first become <icon e></icon> Exposed.
 This is when they have the virus but can't pass it on yet – infect*ed* but not yet infect*ious*.-->